VerSooSet/CoreWebApi/README.md

 # Overview #
 This is Web-Application Backend for showing in detail an modern way to creating a backend infrastructure at changing requirements set for.
 I'm created custom API for requests, separate lay of buisness logic and realise DDD- design that relies on services work.
+Although this does not give me any db performance (one db used not separating to db-for-read and db-for-write) but gives a pure and clearly way for separating logical process without mixup of writing and reading to entity.
+So cqrs gives than great opportunity.

-Theese services bases on cqrs-way and realises task primitives. (some simplicity has in implementation in anything that I'm not focus on).
+Some simplicity has in implementation in anything that I'm not focus on.

+## Features ##
 Docker supported.
 Swagger in use instead of Frontend

 ## How it uses ##
 ### IIS / VS ###